X-Carve or Shapeoko?

 |Shapeoko 4||NEMA 23||Carbide Motion V3.0|

 Electronics comparison: X-Carve vs Shapeoko 4

-Both the controllers have Arduino at its core with GRBL firmware.
+Both the controllers have Arduino at their core with GRBL firmware.

-Excellent heat management and well enclosed design can be seen in both the controllers.
+Excellent heat management and well-enclosed design can be seen in both controllers.

 X-Carve uses Easel Pro software that's designed and maintained by Inventables.